Yaoxuannn/Python_Tools/README.md

 > Or you can write your _post path in the md2hexo.conf under the curDir.

 This tool only support **Python 3.X**.

+If the original file starts with a h{1,2,3,4,5}, this line will be deleted automaticly.